Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 There are a few ways you can let us know you need assistance:

-Complete the Passenger Assist Form, and one of our Passenger Assist team will process your request and be in touch should confirmation of any details be required.
+Complete the Passenger Assist Form, and someone from our Passenger Assist Team will process your request and be in touch should confirmation of any details be required.

-Webforms need to be submitted at least 6 hours prior to you commencing your journey within our contact centre opening times (6am-11pm everyday, except Christmas Day and Boxing Day).
+Webforms need to be submitted at least 2 hours prior to you commencing your journey within our contact centre opening times (24 hours a day, every day, except Christmas Day and Boxing Day).

 Customers who are deaf or hard of hearing can use the Text Relay service by adding the prefix 18001 in front of the number.
 A relay assistant will translate your call to text with the Next Generation Text service.
 To find out more about this service, visit ngts.org.uk